Buying Guide for Mobility Transfer Aids

 • You and the patient should be on the same page about the transfer before you begin the process.

-• Achieve maximum comfort for the patient.
-Before beginning the transfer, make sure the patient is relaxed.
-Place them at the foot of the bed or the edge of the chair as a possible option.
+• To achieve maximum comfort for the patient, make sure the patient is relaxed before beginning the transfer.
+As a possible option, place the patient at the foot of the bed or the edge of the chair.

-• Give aid by a transfer board; you may use a slide sheet or lift device to assist the patient change positions.
+• Give aid by a transfer board; you may use a slide sheet or lift device to assist the patient in changing positions.
 There are times when an extra pair of hands is needed during a move.

-• Do the following to put the sufferer at ease: As soon as the patient has arrived at their new site, it is imperative that they feel secure and comfortable.
+• Please do the following to put the sufferer at ease: As soon as the patient has arrived at their new site, it is imperative that they feel secure and comfortable.
 You should examine the patient’s posture and make any required adjustments if they are uncomfortable.

-You should prioritise the health of both the patient and the carer during the transfer of a bedridden patient.
-Therefore you should follow standard safety protocols.
-You should master safe transfer techniques before attempting to move a bedridden patient.
+It would be best if you prioritised the patient’s and the carer’s health during the transfer of a bedridden patient.
+Therefore, you should follow standard safety protocols and master safe transfer techniques before attempting to move a bedridden patient.

 How Do I Transfer My Immobile Patient From Bed To Wheelchair?